You have this idea.

 Early in her academic career she discovered the literary value of memoir and autobiography.
 Specializing in western American women’s autobiography, she published a ground-breaking book of literary research in Mormon women’s autobiographies: Faithful Transgressions in the American West: Six Twentieth-Century Mormon Women’s Autobiographical Acts (Utah State University Press, 2004).
 She has also published numerous articles in scholarly and non-scholarly publications, an award-winning short story, and many blogs.

-Seeking new challenges, Dr. Bush resigned from the university in 2012 to become an entrepreneur by starting a book writing business, which now offers publishing services.
+Seeking new challenges, Dr. Bush resigned from the university in 2012 to become an entrepreneur by starting a book writing and publishing business.

-Holly Welker is the editor of Baring Witness: 36 Mormon Women Talk Candidly about Love, Sex, and Marriage (University of Illinois Press, 2016) and coeditor of Singing and Dancing to The Book of Mormon: Critical Essays on the Broadway Musical (Rowman and Littlefield, 2016).
-She has an MFA in poetry from the University of Arizona as well as an MFA in nonfiction writing and a PhD in literature with an emphasis in contemporary American literary nonfiction (autobiography, essay, and memoir) from the University of Iowa.
-She has taught university-level creative writing courses (poetry and nonfiction), as well as a range of literature courses.
-Holly has edited poetry collections, memoirs, personal essay collections, and novels.
-Her own writing has appeared in such publications as Best American Essays, The Iowa Review, Poetry International, Slate, and the New York Times.
+Holly Welker is the editor of Baring Witness: 36 Mormon Women Talk Candidly About Love, Sex, and Marriage (2016) and Revising Eternity: Latter-day Saint Men Reflect on Twenty-first-century Relationships (2022, forthcoming), both from the University of Illinois Press, and the co-editor of Singing and Dancing to The Book of Mormon: Critical Essays on the Broadway Musical (2016, Rowman and Littlefield).
+She has an MFA in nonfiction writing and a PhD in English literature from the University of Iowa, and has edited poetry, fiction, nonfiction, and scholarship.
+Her own writing has appeared in such publications as Best American Essays, Bitch, New York Times, Poetry International, Rattle, Slate, and TriQuarterly.

-Wendy Ledger has a BA in French and English, graduating magna cum laude from Tuft University.
+Wendy Ledger has a BA in French and English, graduating magna cum laude from Tufts University.
 She received an MA in creative writing from San Francisco University and taught introductory creative writing there.
 She has been a transcriptionist since 1989 and has been certified as an editor through the UC Berkeley Extension Professional Sequence in Editing program.
-Wendy has published three books, Joy Returns!, Kate and the Horses, and The Loudest Meow.
+Wendy has published five books, most available as paperbacks, ebooks, and audiobooks: Joy Returns!, Kate and the Horses, and The Loudest Meow, The Sharpest Claw, The Deepest Growl.

 Sarah Bush Lloyd earned an MEd in educational psychology and an MEd in school administration, as well as a BS in home economics, health, and vocational education from Brigham Young University.
-She worked as a principal, a guidance counselor, and a home economics and health teacher for over 25 years in Utah public schools before retiring to begin working at Peacock Proud Press.
-Sarah is a talented writer and accountability coach who also manages projects and produces Book in a Barn.
+She worked as a principal, a guidance counselor, and a home economics and health teacher for over 25 years in Utah public schools before retiring to begin working part-time at Peacock Proud Press as a writer and proofreader.